top of page

 CALABRIA

-On Thursday, 12 October 1933, as bride Cuncia (Concetta Maria Trimboli) was walking down the church aisle in Siderno, she could feel the coin her mother, Angela Galea, had placed in her right shoe for good luck.
+On Thursday, 12 October 1933, as bride Concetta Maria Trimboli was walking down the church aisle in Siderno, she could feel the coin her mother, Angela Galea, had placed in her right shoe for good luck.
 The silver two-lire coin was pressing against the sole of her foot, leaving an imprint of King Umberto on her skin.
 However, the discomfort was soon overshadowed by a flurry of other thoughts mixed with a swirl of emotions: joy, excitement and a tinge of nervousness about the unknown.
-But overall, she had faith that God had answered her prayers and the groom - Sarvu (Salvatore Francesco Moschilla) – would be a good and kind man.
+But overall, she had faith that God had answered her prayers and the groom - Salvatore Francesco Moschilla – would be a good and kind man.

-Dictated by a commonly practised tradition, Cuncia and Sarvu spent the next eight days in seclusion, confined to their cottage.
+Dictated by a commonly practised tradition, Concetta and Salvatore spent the next eight days in seclusion, confined to their cottage.
 They didn’t visit anyone, nor did they receive any visitors; their privacy was respected by everyone.
 This custom could almost be likened to a "honeymoon period," but in reality the restrictions only applied to a wife.
 The husband, if he wanted, was free to come and go as he pleased.
-We will never know what Sarvu chose to do, but maybe an old, popular ‘barzelletta’ (funny story or joke) provides a hint:
+We will never know what Salvatore chose to do, but maybe an old, popular ‘barzelletta’ (funny story or joke) provides a hint:

 Che bellu u maritari